jaishri16/SQL-Analyzing-Century-Long-Naming-Trends/README.md

 ![alt text](https://github.com/jaishri16/SQL-Analyzing-Century-Long-Naming-Trends/blob/main/images/name.jpg)

-his project utilizes SQL to extract valuable insights from baby name data.
+This project utilizes SQL to extract valuable insights from baby name data.
 We explore a range of functionalities to answer various questions:

 1. Unearthing Enduring Names: Identifying names consistently ranking among the top 5,000 for both genders across 1920-2020.
 2. Classifying Name Popularity: Categorizing all names based on their frequency of appearance: